 Dosage adjustments

 If you have severe kidney disease or kidney failure, your doctor will likely prescribe a dosage of 30 mg of Otezla that you take once per day.
 Taking the drug only once per day gives your kidneys more time to remove Otezla from your body between doses.
-You’ll also have a different dosing schedule for the first 6 days of treatment.
+You’ll only take the morning doses mentioned in the dosing schedule above for the first 6 days of treatment.

 If you have side effects from Otezla, such as severe nausea, vomiting, or diarrhea, your doctor may adjust your dosage.
 If these side effects continue, they may recommend a different treatment for you.